ggonei/FNT2/README.md

 If you see a floating point exception, make sure to check the files in line 10-15 of FNT.cpp actually exist, and the same for the root files in the file called by fileFiles.

-If you std::out_of_range error, check the histograms all exist in histos.txt and remember that 1-D histograms end in 0 (= 'all channels') after the name
+If you std::out_of_range error, check the histograms all exist in histos.txt and remember that non-channel histograms end in 0 (= 'all channels') after the name listed

 Example output: